Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Plastic or fabric bag

-This helps keep your dirty clothes away from your clean clothes.
+This helps keep my dirty clothes away from the clean ones.

 Small padlocks